DipthiKrishna/Analysing_TV-network/README.md

 ## License
 This project is licensed under the DataCamp.

-Feel free to reach out to us at dipkrishna@gmail.com if you have any questions or feedback!
+Feel free to reach out to me at dipkrishna@gmail.com if you have any questions or feedback!
 We hope you find this project informative and insightful.

 Happy analyzing!
 Deepthi Binu